top of page

 Accessing your Mental Health Treatment Plan

 Make an appointment with your GP to discuss your mental health concerns.
 Your GP may conduct a broader health assessment and may recommend seeking further opinions or participating in adjunct forms of treatment if needed.
 Once you have obtained your Mental Health Treatment Plan you can contact a registered mental health professional (recommended by your GP or chosen by yourself) and book your initial session.
 You will need to provide your referral and Medicare number to receive your rebate.
 To start off with, you will be referred for six sessions.
-Upon completing your sixth session, your mental health service provider is required to update your GP on your progress.
-If more sessions are needed, you or your mental health professional can request a referral for additional sessions up to the remainder of the 10 sessions permitted within that calendar year.
+Upon completing your sixth session, you or your mental health service provider are required to update your GP on your progress.
+If more sessions are needed, you can request a referral for additional sessions up to a total of 10 sessions within that calendar year.
+The number resets to 10 at the start of each new calendar year.

 More information on these Medicare incentives can be found at https://www.health.gov.au/our-work/better-access-initiative or by contacting Medicare on 132 011.